djavko/djavko.github.io/docs/about.md

 For my PhD work I performed research at the [UCSB chemistry](https://chem.ucsb.edu) with [Bruce Lipshutz](https://lipshutz.chem.ucsb.edu/) working primarily on copper hydride initiated reactions, catalysis, and stereoselective synthetic organic methods.

-I continued  postdoctoral research with [Stuart Schreiber](https://www.broadinstitute.org/schreiber-lab) at the [Broad Institute](https://www.broadinstitute.org) working on delineating molecular mechanism of action of several screening hits, and on design of new chemistry for diverse and complex small molecule collections.
+I continued  postdoctoral research with [Stuart Schreiber](https://www.broadinstitute.org/schreiber-lab) at the [Broad Institute](https://www.broadinstitute.org) working on delineating molecular mechanism of action of several screening hits, and on design of new chemistry for diverse collections of complex small molecules.

 I joined the faculty of the Department of [Medicinal Chemistry](https://medchem.ku.edu) at the [University of Kansas](https://ku.edu) in 2018.